Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 [`fd:inFavour`]: #inFavour
 An ordered collection of all [`fd:Voter`]s in favour of this [`fd:Vote`], sorted by when they voted.
+This collection MAY not list some or all [`fd:Voter`]s for anonymity purposes.
 * URI: `https://w3id.org/fep/5a4f#inFavour`
 * Domain: [`fd:Vote`]
 * Range: [`as:Link`]